ktownsend-personal/RetroPhone/README.md

   * `not an issue` ~~if the actual ring voltage is present on the SLIC audio out pin we will need to protect the ESP32 with some form of isolation while ringing~~
   * if we decide to use physical wire for the trunk line we will need to disconnect the SLIC audio out from it while dialing
   * if we decide to use DTMF signaling over the trunk audio line before connecting the call we will have to use a switching mechanism to isolate the trunk line and shift the ESP32 audio out pin to the trunk or use a different DAC pin for it
+* tried tone dialing in software but the [PhoneDTMF library](https://github.com/Adrianotiger/phoneDTMF) requires too much sample time and it murders mozzi
+  * which is only a problem when trying to detect during dialtone...once detection has started we switch to silence and the detection would be fine
+  * maybe we can find a trick to detect tone dialing is occurring and switch off the dialtone before engaging PhoneDTMF?

 ## Notable
 * RM and FR pins on the SLIC are both necessary for rining.
 The RM pin sets the higher ringing voltage, and the FR pin flip flops the polarity on high and low cycles.
 Both are definitely needed, although the electronic ringer on my Sony slimline works fine with just FR toggled, the physical bell on the Snoopy phone requires the RM to have enough power to physically move the armature.
 The FR pin should be toggled at 50% duty cycle at 20Hz with cadence 2s-on/4s-off for US ring.